mike14747/next-with-auth/README.md

 Right now the only type of sign in is using **Credentials**.
 I'd like to add a few other types of options at some point.

+I've decided to use the **/styles** folder for all my global and css modules.
+I chose that system over placing the css modules with the files that use them because some of the css modules are shared between multiple pages/components.
 ---

 ## Starting this project